hectorC/LiveKit-Classroom-Audio/README.md

    1. Go to `http://<server-ip>:3000` or the friendly name (e.g. `http://classroom:3000`).
 The home page automatically shows the listener controls.
    2. Tap **Listen**.
 The page grabs a one-time access code, connects to LiveKit over the local network, and starts playing audio as soon as the teacher is live.

-Up to 200 students can listen at once (you can change the limit inside `classroom.yaml`).
+Depending on network infrastructure, up to 200 students can listen at once (you can change the limit inside `classroom.yaml`).

 ## Troubleshooting